NeonShadowYT/HobbitStarverEdition/README.md

-# The Hobbit - Extended Edition
+# The Hobbit - Community Extended Edition

 This is a collection of patches and mods designed to restore cut content and complete unfinished details, fixes, and features that developers didn't have time to finalize.